about carl martin:

 about true places

-Jack Carnell’s book is a welcomed pause in our fast-paced lived experience of the modern world.
+Jack Carnell’s book is a welcomed pause in our fast-paced modern world.
 True Places encourages us as a reader to slow down and appreciate the richness of our surroundings, especially in the seemingly mundane.

 ABOUT ME.
 HERE NOW:

 ME.
 Here Now explores collective memory and how our relationships to space define our perceptions of ourselves and our environment.